WSU-kduncan/cs2900-eording/project1.md

 When creating a snapshot, it does not take up usually anymore than

 100MB, but the more information you are saving, the more Ram it will take.

+3. With a template, it is more a copy image of the VM that includes the disks,

+virtual devices, and settings.
+It takes up about 10 GB depending on how big

+the VM is and what is all stored.